 - Automation for algorithmic trading (DeFi API)

-- Auditability for compliance (Centralized transaction logs)
+- Auditability for compliance (Centralized transaction logs, as well as Cryptio integration)

 “We’re incredibly excited to see Fireblocks offer its institutional clients access to Uniswap’s deep and long-tail liquidity pools.
 Continued support and adoption from professional investment firms and infrastructure providers is vital for the healthy long-term growth and maturation of decentralized finance.” – Hayden Adams, Founder, Uniswap